Gliese 876b

 Part of a project funded by the Ontario Arts Council called ‘Forbidden Places’

-The box is located just outside of Rachel, NV and less than 30 mi from Groom Lake (Area 51).
+The box is located just outside Rachel, NV and less than 30 miles from Groom Lake (Area 51).
 The ‘black’ mailbox is one of the most famous landmarks in the area.
-A former Groom Lake employee named Bob Lazar would bring people there to show them scheduled UFO launches in the mid 1990’s.
+A former Groom Lake employee, Bob Lazar, would bring people there to show them upcoming UFO launches in the mid-1990s.
 Because of this, the mailbox became a highly popular spot for UFO watchers and information seekers.
 As a result of its popularity, the mailbox suffered damages, and mail theft..
-It ended up going through a few reincarnations - changing from black to white.
-Today, there is no longer any mailbox. but instead a makeshift ritualistic memorial..
+Covered in human marks, it becomes a modern-day totem — a place of pilgrimage, graffiti, and absurdity.
+It went through a few reincarnations, changing from black to white.
+Today, there is no longer any mailbox, but in its place, there have been several incarnations of makeshift memorials.

 The God Helmet